From: chak

 + Inside this big knot, the first main operation is kind checking, which

 + again involves a knot.
-It is implemented by kcTyClDecls
+It is implemented by kcTyClDecls,

 + which performs kind checking of potentially recursively-dependent type